 • Have weather protection gear close at hand.

 To gain space and tidy things up, stuff bags are a great choice.
-You’ll be able to compress your sleeping bag in a Tight Bag to only a third of its original size.
+You’ll be able to compress your sleeping bag in a Compression Bag to only a third of its original size.
 See our article Systematic Carrying – How to properly pack your backpack for more details.

 Tip: Attach as little as possible to the outside of your backpack.
 It is better to pack everything inside the backpack, otherwise you might get stuck or the center of gravity shifts.